-Civic Leadership Strategic outcome Intended public value outcome or impact · Recognising that a local law may be out of date (which prevents advertising) demonstrates sound decision-making. governance.
+Civic Leadership Strategic outcome Intended public value outcome or impact CL08 - Visionary civic leadership with sound and Recognising that a local law may be out of date accountable governance that reflects objective (which prevents advertising) demonstrates sound decision-making. governance.